ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 `hello`, it is therefore private.

 ## Defining multiple modules in a library
-A more detailed introduction to modules can be found at [Modules](/docs/modules).
-In short, multiple modules can be defined in a single library.
+Multiple modules can be defined in a single library.
 To demonstrate this, create a new file named `lib/es.ml` with the following content:

 ```ocaml
 let v = "¡Hola, mundo!"